grazielegrc/postman-newman-api-automation/README.md

 # How to run locally

 ## Setup
-- Clone or download the project
+- Clone or download this project
-- Import the project into VSCode or other IDE
+- Import this project into VSCode or other IDE

 ## Installation
 After installing Node.js, install Newman using the command: